coderefinery/2020-11-17-online/hackmd-day2.md

         - did as a pull request in the end https://github.com/coderefinery/git-intro/pull/276

 - (no feedback, but question regarding this morning and important for tomorrow i think): can you explain the most important differences between a public or private repository?
 Is it possible to have a public repository, but keep some working material still private for a collaborative working group?
 Thanks!
+    - As long as you don't ever create repository in GitHub (or similar service) and don't `git push` everything is only your local computer.
+    - If you want to collaborate via GitHub (or similar) you can choose whether you create a public or private repository for your collaboration.
+We have so far seen public ones.
+For private repositories you usually have to pay for (but not always).
+    - Public repositories anyone can see and clone and fork to use as they want, restricted by the license defined in the repository.
+Repository owner controls who can push or merge to the repository.
+    - Private repositories can't be seen or cloned or forked (or pushed) anyone but collaborators having the access.
+    - You can set up your own local git repository (gitlab, gitea) for your working group.
+    - It is possible to spilt your sources in two repositories, one of which is pushed to some private repo and the other one pushed to a public repo.
+Or you could push all repositories to a private service and set the public ones to be automatically mirrored to a public repo.
+Setting up the mirroring of a repository might depend on the collaboration service/platform or requires a little bit tweaking.

 :::info